 Read the National Audit Office's report on the Enriched Opportunities Programme®.

-One resident with dementia who had serious nutritional problems and was under weight made excellent progress following support from their EOP Locksmith®.
+One resident with dementia who had serious nutritional problems and was underweight made excellent progress following support from the EOP Locksmith®.
 The Locksmith was able to spend time with the lady, encouraging her to eat by identifying foods she previously enjoyed, looking at other options such as 'finger foods' and regular snacks and spending time with her during meals, allowing her to take her own time.

 Another resident with dementia had lost his wife at Christmas.
 He appeared to be going through the grieving process and was expressing this through anger and frustration.
 He was also isolated and had never attended his scheme's social club.
 During the assessment process the EOP Locksmith found out that he was a keen pool and darts player.
 She asked him to come down to the social club for a game of snooker with her.
 With encouragement he has now joined the darts and snooker teams and he also attends tai chi, bingo and other activities.
 He now appears much happier and is sociable.
 The EOP Locksmith feels this is because she had the time to find out about his interests and encourage him to participate - otherwise he may have declined into depression.

 The ExtraCare Charitable Trust is a member of the Dementia Action Alliance.